#{ServerName}

 Medicine for dogs

-A small dog being fed dog medicine
+A small dog sitting on a person's lap being hand-fed dog medicine.

 Unfortunately, your dog can’t take a break from taking the medicines they have been prescribed, so make sure they are one of the first things you tick off your checklist.
 Ticks may also be a problem in certain areas, so pack some tick-removing products just in case for your dog to remain happy and healthy.